Trujillo, Peru: Coat of arms

 The coat of arms of the city was awarded on December 7, 1537, by Royal Decree issued by the King of Spain, Charles V. The shield consists of two columns rising from water, a king's crown on top surrounded by pearls and precious stones and two staffs that surround the letter K (for Karolus, royal cypher of the King); and on the back is a black griffin facing right and supporting the shield.

 Flag

 The flag is the coat of arms on a white background; it is carried during the official ceremonies of the Municipality of Trujillo in the main square of the city.
 Also it is flown every December 29 to commemorate the proclamation of independence of Trujillo in 1820.

 Anthem

-The anthem was written by Ramiro Mendoza Sánchez with music composed by Ramiro Herrera Orbegoso.
-It is performed mainly for official civic ceremonies, by bands of musicians.
+The anthem was written by Ramiro Mendoza Sánchez in 1974 with music composed by Ramiro Herrera Orbegoso in 1975.
+The melody and lyrics were subsequently brought together at the Municipal Theater, accompanied by the traditional Band of Musicians of the 32nd Infantry Brigade and the Polyphonic Choir of what was then the National Institute of Culture.
+The city municipality primarily promotes the anthem through official civic ceremonies held in the city, where it is performed by musical bands.
+The anthem expresses a greeting to and recognition of the city through a celebration of its history.